Searching for Basecamp’s pros and cons to evaluate its alignment with your needs?

 E. Upbase’s free plan is generous

-It offers unlimited users and tasks, along with multiple view options.
+It offers unlimited users, tasks, and storage, along with multiple view options.

 While Upbase supports a wide range of Basecamp’s features, it also gives you many helpful add-ons at no cost.